- Mission & Values

 I was awarded a Perkins Loan, how do I endorse my loan check or sign the Promissory Note?

-How will I know when the College has received my loan funds?
+How will I know when the university has received my loan funds?

 Notification can be made in several ways.
 If you have to endorse a check, you will be notified to go to the Center for Student Services College Hall 221.
-If the College receives loan proceeds by electronic wire transfer (EFT), you will receive a notice in your Regis College email account that the funds have been credited to your account.
-Loan proceeds will also be reflected on your periodic billing statements or you may contact the Center for Student Services at 781-768-7206/7270 or e-mail us at email@example.com anytime to determine if loan proceeds have been received.
+If the university receives loan proceeds by electronic wire transfer (EFT), you will receive a notice in your Regis College email account that the funds have been credited to your account.
+Loan proceeds will also be reflected on your periodic billing statements or you may contact the Center for Student Services at 781-768-7270 or email us at firstname.lastname@example.org anytime to determine if loan proceeds have been received.

 Where are the Bursar and the Student Accounts Office located?